How to Fix a Lamp? Switch, Shade, Socket, and Other Errors - The Ultimate Guide

 • Burned-out light bulb: The light bulb may be burned out.
 You can test this by removing the bulb from the socket and testing it in another known working lamp.

 • Loose electrical connection: The issue could stem from a loose or unstable electrical connection within the lamp.
+Particularly with epoxy lamps that won’t turn on, you’re less likely to encounter specific faults and more likely to face issues like exposed wires due to impacts or wear and tear.

 • The bulb is not screwed in tightly: The bulb could be the issue if it is not properly or securely screwed into the socket.